using a video light in photography

 - Lowel Complete Four-Leaf Barndoor Set - to flag the video light, (ie, control the way the video light spills), you will need a set of barndoors.

-- Lowel Two Leaf Barndoor Set – a smaller set that weighs less than the Four-Leaf Barndoor set, is this Two-Leaf Barndoor set to control how your light spills onto your subject and background.
+- Lowel Two Leaf Barndoor Set – a smaller set that weighs less than the Four-Leaf Barndoor set.

 - spare 100W bulbs – just in case!